eaasi/user-handbook/source/guide/explore-resources.rst

 * **"Run in Emulator"** (Private and Saved Environment resources only) opens an Environment in the Emulation Access interface
 * **"Bookmark This Resource"** adds the resource to bookmarks on the :ref:`my_resources` page (same action as clicking the bookmark icon)
 * **"Add to Emulation Project"** adds the resource to the user's current :ref:`emulation-project`
-* **"Add Software"** (Private and Saved Environment resources only) allows the user to select a Software resource from a dropdown menu, then opens that Environment in the Emulation Access interface with the Software resource attached
+* **"Add Software"** (Private and Saved Locally Environment resources only) allows the user to select a Software resource from a dropdown menu, then opens that Environment in the Emulation Access interface with the Software resource attached
 * **"Save to My Node"** (Remote Environment resources only) copies an Environment published from another node in the Network to the user's node - the Environment tag will change from Remote to Public
 * **"Publish to Network"** (Private Environment resources only) makes an Environment available for users at other nodes to save to their node - the Environment tag will change from Private to Public + Saved Locally
 * **"Delete"** (Private Environment and Content resources only) removes the selected resource from the node

-The Slide Menu will also display any currently running background processes in the node (e.g. importing emulators, Saving resources to the node, etc.)
+The Slide Menu will also display any of the user's currently running background processes (e.g. saving Environments to the node)